Scheriproct Ointment (30g)

 How it works - get your medicine in 3 simple steps

-• 2 Online consultation Our Independent Prescribers will review your questions and assess your suitability for the medication.
+- 2 Online consultation A UK based doctor registered with the GMC will review your questions and assess your suitability for the medication.

-• 3 Receive your delivery Your medication is dispensed and delivered directly to you from our UK based Pharmacy.
+- 3 Receive your delivery If approved, your medication will be dispensed from a UK based pharmacy.